eunomia-bpf/bpf-developer-tutorial/src/31-goroutine/README.md

 **UNFINISHED YET**: The offset of goid field is hardcoded.
 It was only tested on the bundled `go-server-http`.
 It MAY NOT WORK on other go programs.

-The bundled fo program was compiled using go 1.17.0.
+The bundled of program was compiled using go 1.17.0.
 The executable and source could be found at folder `go-server-http`.

 This example traces the state switch of goroutines, and prints the corresponding state, goid, pid and tgid.